resampling-stats/resampling-with/source/README.md

 ## Chapter mapping

+These are the mappings between the files in this (source) directory, and the original chapters from the [second edition website](https://resample.com/intro-text-online).
+You can find basic Markdown ports of the original second edition PDF chapters in the `unported` directory of the repository.

 | Third edition file | Second edition file(s) |
 | ------------------ | ------------------- |
 | preface_third.Rmd | N/A |